siddhi-tawde/sales_insight_brick_and_motor_business/README.md

-Sales Insights– Brick & motor business [Power BI | SQL] :
-  • DesignedaPowerBIdashboard to understand AtliQ hardware goods sales trend.
+• Designed a PowerBI dashboard to understand a company's hardware goods sales trend.
-  • Thefinaldashboardwaseffective at displaying the sales trend of AtliQ hardware, allowing users to understand the data and make informed decisions.
+• The final dashboard was effective at displaying the sales trend of company's hardware, allowing users to understand the data and make informed decisions.
-  • Thisdashboardcould help in increasing the revenue at least by 7% in the next quarter.
+• This dashboard could help in increasing the revenue at least by 7% in the next quarter.